 Before a job offer, the salary can feel like the biggest question mark, and also the biggest motivating factor.
 But other benefits make a big financial difference to your life, too: A match in your retirement account, for instance, is basically the same as salary (it's just money that you won't be able to touch for years and years).

 If there isn't much room for you to negotiate for the salary, see if there is any wiggle room for better benefits and perks: You can ask for more vacation days, a consistent work-from-home day, stock offerings, or other non-salary perks.
 Here are important questions to ask about the benefits package and some perks that may be negotiable.

 3. Be Reasonable in Your Asks

 The millennial generation is often summed up with one word: entitled.
-Setting aside whether that's true or not — I'd argue it's not a fair or accurate assessment — the reality is it's one of the many assumptions millennials face during the job application process.
+Setting aside whether that's true or not—it can be argued that it's not a fair or accurate assessment—the reality is it's one of the many assumptions millennials face during the job application process.
 Avoid feeding into it by being reasonable in your requests throughout negotiation.

-Here's the flipside, though, to being reasonable in your salary request: If you don't ask, you don't get.
-It's a cliché for a reason — companies do typically expect a certain level of negotiation.
-While it's possible your counter offer will be turned down flat, it's also possible that you will get a bit more money (if not your entire request).
+Here's the flipside to being reasonable in your salary request: If you don't ask, you don't get.
+It's a cliché for a reason—companies do typically expect a certain level of negotiation.
+While it's possible your counteroffer will be turned down flat, it's also possible that you will get a bit more money (if not your entire request).
 Don't leave money on that table!